rohanjwaleshan/diabetes_prediction/README.md

 * **Python Version**: 3.8.8
 * **Packages**: numpy, pandas, matplotlib, seaborn, sklearn, imblearn, pickle, flask
 * **Requirements**: `pip install -r requirements.txt`

+## Data
+The dataset used for training the classifiers was accessed from [Kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database) but originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The dataset contained information about 768 patients who were all female, 21 years or older, and of Pima Indian heritage.
+* **Pregnancies** - number of pregnancies
+* **Glucose** - plasma glucose concentration after 2 hours in an oral glucose tolerance test